Introducing ProtoPie

 • To replace a prototype, place the cursor on the prototype and click on the two-way arrow icon.

-Adding a new pie file creates a new pieId.
-Replacing a pie file reuses the same pieId of the previous prototype.
+• Technical note: Adding a new Pie file creates a new pieid.
+Replacing a Pie file reuses the same pieId of the previous prototype.

-To better organize and view your Pies, you can arrange them into groups.
-Click on the Group icon to create a new Pie group.
-To add a Pie to a group, simply drag and drop the Pie into the group (make sure that the group is expanded).
+To keep your Pies organized and easy to manage, you can group them together.
+To create a new Pie group, click on the Group icon.
+To add a Pie to a group, drag and drop it into the group.
+Be sure to expand the group before doing so.

 • Only groups containing at least one Pie can be expanded/ collapsed.